-- If they are unusually and persistently nervous, worried, on edge, tense, sad, overwhelmed, angry, frustrated, irritable, or stressed - o Catastrophizing or consistently expecting the worst - o Often jumps to negative conclusions - o Personalizing bad experiences (ex.
-I am a loser, I will fail, I'm always alone) - Lack of confidence in one's coping ability
+- o If they are unusually and persistently nervous, worried, on edge, tense, sad, overwhelmed, angry, frustrated, irritable, or stressed. - o Catastrophizing or consistently expecting the worst. - o Often jumps to negative conclusions. - o Personalizing bad experiences (e.g., I am a loser, I will fail, I'm always alone) - Lack of confidence in one's coping ability

-If these problems persist, it may be time to talk to a teacher or school principal who can engage professional support services such as social worker and psychologist to support the student.
+If these problems persist, it may be time to talk to a teacher or school principal who can engage Professional Support Services such as a social worker/psychologist to support the student.

-(Anxiety materials Provided by: David Schwartzbein, Chief of Psychological Services, Area D)
+(Anxiety materials provided by: David Schwartzbein, Chief of Psychological Services, Area D)